Setting a budget for a kitchen remodel

 The kitchen is a popular place for families and friends to congregate.
-Family members grab a quick breakfast before rushing out the door, kids work on homework and chat about their day while a parent prepares dinner and friends gather around sipping drinks and tasting appetizers during a dinner party.
+Family members grab a quick breakfast before rushing out the door.
+Kids work on homework and chat about their day while a parent prepares dinner.
+Friends gather around sipping drinks and tasting appetizers during a dinner party.
 The kitchen really is the heart and soul of what a home is.

 Home buyers want nice kitchens, so kitchen updates are likely to cause an increase in value during the appraisal process, and buyers may favor your home over others that have outdated kitchens.
 Having an updated kitchen will likely result in improving your equity and overall home value.

-With predicted home value increases, you will eventually recover part of the money you spend on a home improvement – here are some facts:
+With predicted home value increases, you will eventually recover part of the money you spend on a home improvement.
+Homeowners typically recover 71.2% of their costs for minor kitchen remodel projects and 56.1% of their costs for major remodels.

 Kitchen remodels that may add value typically include new appliances, cabinetry, countertops, flooring, and fixtures.
 Most remodels also take an eco-friendly approach to materials and appliances which must be factored into your budget.

 If you have the time and skills, you may want to complete your kitchen remodel on your own.
-If you hire a contractor, be sure to pay attention to the details of his or her construction plan and previous projects REALTOR® Magazine suggests 12 tips for hiring a remodeling contractor to be sure you protect yourself, your bank account and your home.
+If you hire a contractor, be sure to pay attention to the details of his or her construction plan and previous projects to be sure you protect yourself, your bank account and your home.

 Where should you splurge in your kitchen remodel budget?